colorchestra/rrr/README.md

 # rrr
 ## the stupidest feed reader

+watch out: currently only supports rss 2.0. if you're not sure which versions your feeds are, set `versionsOnly` to `True`.

 ### usage
 - put your feeds in the feeds file
 - run rrr without arguments to build the cache